Joaquín Varela (footballer, born 1998)

-Joaquín Varela Moreno (born 27 June 1998) is a Uruguayan professional footballer who plays as a centre-back.
+Joaquín Varela Moreno (born 27 June 1998) is a Uruguayan professional footballer who plays as a defender as centre-back for Deportivo Cali.

 Club career

 Varela started his career with Defensor Sporting.
 He was selected for his professional debut in February 2016 by manager Juan Tejera, who played him for the full duration of a home defeat to Racing Club.
 Liga MX team Pachuca loaned Varela in 2017, with the defender joining up with the U20 team.
 He made nine appearances for Pachuca's youth team, prior to returning to Defensor Sporting.
 On 1 March 2018, Villa Española of the Uruguayan Segunda División completed the loan signing of Varela.
 He scored his first senior goal on 2 June against Albion, though he received a straight red card later in the match.

 In 2019, Varela joined Fénix.
 In the following September, Varela departed on loan to European football with Cypriot First Division side Pafos.
 He didn't appear competitively in 2019–20 due to injury, though was on the substitute's bench for a league match with Apollon Limassol on 14 September.
 Despite this, the club renewed his loan for a further year ahead of the 2020–21 campaign.
 He debuted in a goalless draw away to Enosis Neon Paralimni on 23 November.